wovo/hwcpp/docs/hwcpp-primer.md

 A bunch of pins can be combined into a something that walks and quacks like a single (output) pin with the hwcpp::fanout<> template.
-To blink the six LEDs of the kitt example in usinson, all we need is to combine them into a single 'pin', and pass that pin to the blink function.
+To blink the six LEDs of the kitt example in usinson, all we need is to do is combine them into a single 'pin', and pass that pin to the blink function.

 <!-- update example( input, "arduino-uno/led-6-together/main.cpp" ) -->